nicholalexander/that_aboutness/_posts/2017-12-08-shoes_for_rainbows.md

 ![rainbow1.png]({{ "/assets/shoes_for_rainbows/rainbow1.png" | absolute_url }})

 Sweet!
-Though it's sort of tedious and not very... rubyish.
-Well, and this is one of the things I think is so cool about Shoes, it's all just ruby, so we can use all of our ruby tools like we would usually.
+Though it's sort of tedious to write isn't it?
+And it doesn't feel very rubyish.
+Well, and this is one of the things I think is so cool about Shoes, it's all just ruby!
+So we can use all of our ruby tools like we would usually.
 Looking at it, there are a lot of things that are the same so how bout we clean that up?
 Let's make all the things that stay the same constants?
 And lets notice that the only thing that increases is the top of each band of the rainbow and make that into a variable.
 So we're going to add to that the value of the band height for each subsequent band of the rainbow.

 And lastly, lets put all those colors into an array and go through them in a loop!
 Why not?